gabeklein/expressive-mvc/README.md

 npm install --save @expressive/mvc
 ```

-Import and use in your react apps.
+Import and use in your react apps

 ```js
 import Model from "@expressive/mvc";